A Time Series Analysis of Malware Uploads to Programming Language Ecosystems: Introduction

 A traditional attack vector with the malware uploads has been so-called typo-squatting; an attacker uploads a malware package with a name resembling an existing, legitimate package, trying to fool people into downloading and installing the malware-ridden package~\cite{Cao22}.
 Such typo-squatting belongs to a broader class of name confusion attacks~\cite{snyk25}.
 For instance, it has recently been argued that hallucinated package names by large language models might make the problem worse in the nearby future~\cite{Register25}.
 Regardless, the problem is already intensified by dependencies because it essentially may only take one misstep by one developer somewhere in a dependency network to compromise the whole network~\cite{Mehedi25}.
 For this reason alone, it is important to gain better knowledge on the longitudinal aspects of malware uploads to popular programming language ecosystems.
 With this point in mind, the following three research questions (RQs) are examined: \begin{description} \itemsep 5pt \item{RQ.1: How much detected malware uploads have popular programming language ecosystems seen compared to traditional vulnerability reports?} \item{RQ.2: Which ecosystems have been particularly prone to malware uploads?} \item{RQ.3: Can time series analysis provide insights into malware uploading trends?} \end{description}

 To the best of the authors' knowledge, the RQs, or something analogous, have not been asked and examined in previous research.
 The paper thus fills a small but notable knowledge gap.
 The first RQ.1 also reflects a recently proposed distinction between supply chain attacks and vulnerabilities; the former can be seen to involve also an insertion of malware into an ecosystem, whereas the latter is about vulnerabilities in third-party components propagating into a software using the components~\cite{Cox25}.
 Though, as was noted, also malware may propagate through dependencies.
 If such a propagation reaches commercial software vendors or important open source software projects, including distributors such as Linux distributions, the consequences can be catastrophic in many ways.
-In any case, before continuing to the means to answer to the three RQs, the paper's topic is further motivated from a new and different angle in the opening Section~\ref{sec: motivation}.
-The subsequent Section~\ref{sec: materials and methods} presents the materials and methods.
-Results are presented in Section~\ref{sec: results}, and a conclusion follows in the final Section~\ref{sec: conclusion}.